Riley Ridge Gas Plant

 PRIMARY STORAGE OPTION: Enhanced oil recovery

-STORAGE FORMATION AND DEPTH: Not specified
+STORAGE FORMATION AND DEPTH: N/A

 TRANSPORTATION TYPE: Pipeline (onshore to onshore)

 TRANSPORTATION DISTANCE TO STORAGE SITE (LENGTH OF PIPELINE): N/A